 With over 3000 species of fish and 600 species of corals, it is not strange that this part of the world is called the coral triangle.
 The diversity in marine life is enormous what makes diving Indonesia a joy for every diver.
-With an Indonesia liveaboard, you can explore one of the 13000 islands and islets that make the Archipelago.
-The most popular destinations are Komodo and Raja Ampat where you can dive with manta rays or explore untouched reefs.
+With an Indonesia liveaboard, you can explore one of the 13000 islands and islets that make the Indonesian Archipelago.
+The most popular diving destinations are the Komodo national park and Raja Ampat where you can dive with manta rays or explore untouched coral reefs.

 How To Get There

 Indonesia has more than 250 airports with 20 of them international.
 To get to the port where your liveaboard departs/disembarks you probably need to take multiple flights to get there and in many cases, your departure port is another than your disembarking port.
 It is wise you verify the itinerary where your flights need to go before and after your diving holiday.
 When you book your liveaboard trip

 For over 140 countries there is no need to get a visa to enter Indonesia.
 On arrival, you will get a stamp in your passport that allows you to stay up to 30 days as a tourist.
 The stay cannot be extended.

 Would you like to stay longer then you can apply for a visa on arrival at the airport for 30 days that can be extended for another 30 days in an immigration office in Indonesia.

 Another option for those who would like to stay longer than 30 days you can apply at the Indonesian embassy abroad for a B-211 visa what gives you the opportunity to stay for a maximum of 60 days.

 Visa requirements can change so before your departure you are better off visiting the official Indonesian immigration website for the latest changes and to have a look if your nationality is on the list of 140 countries.